Florida State Football Sod Cemetery: Engagement and remembrance

 At the Sod Cemetery, fans and visitors can access an audio history of the sod game tradition with the push a button or the scan of a QR code.
-On game days, a longer audio loop with the history, radio calls of great plays, and comments from players are heard at the cemetery during visits.
+On game days, a longer audio loop with the history, radio calls of plays, and comments from players are heard at the cemetery during visits.
 Additionally, color-coordinated flower arrangements adorn the markers, reflecting the hues of the visiting team.
-For instance, during a home game against the Florida Gators, the graves boasting sod victories from past Florida matches are graced with a blend of blue and orange flowers, while the remainder of the cemetery generally features garnet and gold blooms.
+For instance, during a home game against the Florida Gators, the graves with sod victories from past Florida matches display a blend of blue and orange flowers, while the remainder of the cemetery generally features garnet and gold flowers.

 From 2014 until the pandemic season of 2020, fans gathered at the Sod Cemetery 90 minutes before the kickoff for Sod Talk, where former Seminole players returned to tell the gathered fans about their days at Florida State.
 Notable participants included Charlie Ward, Warrick Dunn, Derrick Brooks, Marvin Jones, Fred Biletnikoff, Ron Simmons, Ron Sellers, Peter Warrick and Leroy Butler.
 Since the 2020 season, the live Gameday Sod Talks have been replaced by videos, produced by the university's Seminole Productions.
 Notable participants in these presentations have included Bobby Bowden, Ron Sellers, Charlie Ward, Warrick Dunn, Kez McCorvey, Matt Frier, Peter Boulware, Corey Simon and Lemarcus Joyner.